Last Updated on 29 November 2025 by Cycloscope

 How to book, things to know, and accommodation options near the game reserve

-If you’re traveling in South Africa, most likely you would like to see some wildlife.
-A safari in Hluhluwe – iMfolozi Game reserve is a great way to spot the so-called “Big Five” (Lion, Rhino, Leopard, Buffalo, Elephant) and some other beautiful animals in their natural environment.
+If you’re traveling in South Africa, you’re likely to want to see some wildlife.
+A safari in the Hluhluwe-iMfolozi Game Reserve is a great way to spot the so-called “Big Five” (Lion, Rhino, Leopard, Buffalo, Elephant) and other beautiful animals in their natural environment.

-Much more tranquil than the more famous Kruger National Park, Hluhluwe-Umfolozi (another spelling) is also very scenic, with its rolling hills covered in wild bushes and the great Umfolozi rivers winding through them like a huge snake.
-A top Safari destination.
+Much more tranquil than the more famous Kruger National Park, Hluhluwe-Umfolozi (another spelling) is also very scenic, with its rolling hills covered in wild bushes and the great Umfolozi rivers winding through them like a giant snake—a top Safari destination.

-In this blog article, we’ll try to give all the information needed to organize a safari trip to Hluhluwe-Imfolozi Game Reserve and National Park.
+In this blog article, we’ll provide all the information needed to organize a safari trip to the Hluhluwe-Imfolozi Game Reserve and National Park.

 - Exploring the area?
 Why not visit the hippos in St. Lucia?